Hispanic Society of America

 The Hispanic Society of America operates a museum and reference library for the study of the arts and cultures of Spain and Portugal and their former colonies in Latin America, the Spanish East Indies, and Portuguese India.
 Despite the name, it has never functioned as a learned society.

-Founded in 1904 by philanthropist Archer M. Huntington, the institution continues to operate at its original location in a 1908 Beaux Arts building on Audubon Terrace in the Washington Heights neighborhood of New York City.
+Founded in 1904 by philanthropist Archer M. Huntington, the institution continues to operate at its original location in a 1908 Beaux Arts building on Audubon Terrace in the Washington Heights neighborhood of Manhattan in New York City.
 A second building, on the north side of the terrace, was added in 1930.
 Exterior sculpture in front of that building includes work by Anna Hyatt Huntington and nine major reliefs by the Swiss-American sculptor Berthold Nebel, a commission that took ten years to complete.
 The Hispanic Society complex was designated as a National Historic Landmark in 2012.
 In 2021, the museum expanded into the former home of the Museum of the American Indian, adjacent to the museum's original building.